%2F%2Fusers%2F7f7db3e8-88b7-4a31-b4be-ebbc477c6922%2Fimages%2Fsouthern-flounder-light-tackle-drift-4718.png&w=1200&q=75)

 Q: Is Southern Flounder good to eat?

-A: Yes, Southern Flounder are excellent table fare with firm, white, mild-flavored meat that's perfect for grilling, baking, or pan-frying.
+A: Yes, Southern Flounder are excellent eating with mild, white, flaky meat that's perfect for frying, baking, or grilling.
+They're considered one of the best-tasting inshore fish.

 Q: When is the best time to catch Southern Flounder?